SOlaCoder005/coca-women-wellness/README.md

 ![](assets/images/website-screenshots-and-elements/cww-home-tablet.png)

 1. ‘COCA WOMEN WELLNESS’ top row icons: ‘Our Socials’, ‘Our Resources’ and ‘Our Community’

 - The primary purpose for these links is to direct users to internal pages and the social media icons in the site’s footer.

 - Akin to the header, when each icon is hovered over with the cursor, the icon turns to a light shade of orange.
 The hover function has been used to create a visual difference through user interaction.

 - The icons’ colour change aims to communicate with the user that the icon provides an additional function (e.g. linking to another page).

 2. ‘OUR MEETUPS’ Links
 - The primary purpose for these links is to direct users to external pages (i.e. Linked in and zoom) where the user can sign-up to attend the social meetings.
 Akin to the first row of icons:

-- When each icon is hovered over with the cursor,
-- The icon turns to a light shade of orange.
+    - When each icon is hovered over with the cursor, the icon turns to a light shade of orange.

     - The hover function has been used to create a visual difference through user interaction.

     - The colour change aims to communicate with the user that the icon provides an additional function (e.g. linking to another page).

 #### **4.2.1 User Story/Stories Addressed**